csutedja/Dell-T3610-OpenCore-Build/README.md

 ##### Triple-boot advice with Linux and Windows
 I run a triple-boot setup with Windows 11, Linux Mint (formerly Pop!_OS), and macOS.
 Each OS is in its own SSD.
 You can install any of these OSes in any order.
 Windows can be installed normally (with a TPM bypass if running Win11) for the most part, and it should show up in your OpenCore boot picker.
 For Linux, you will need to put OpenLinuxBoot.efi and ext4_x64.efi (second one is optional) in /EFI/OC/Drivers and your config.plist for proper support.
-If you install a systemd-boot based flavor such as Pop, it should just show in the boot picker.
-However, grub based flavors such as Mint may override your OpenCore configuration, rendering it completely unbootable.
+If you install a systemd-boot based flavor such as Pop, it will likely not affect OC, and Linux should just show in the boot picker.
+However, grub based flavors such as Mint are more likely override your OpenCore configuration in my experience (even when installing to a different EFI parition from OC!), rendering it completely unbootable.
 To get around this, make sure to always keep a copy of your EFI on a flash drive handy, and once you have installed Linux, if you cannot boot OC, copy your known-good EFI folder onto your hard drive again, replacing all files.